blockprotocol/blockprotocol/rfcs/text/0430-hook-module.md

 When receiving `null` for the `node`, the embedding application should tear down any and all subscriptions made in association with this hook.

-As this service relies on the embedding application directly manipulating DOM nodes, it will not be possible to implement this where block's 'proxy' the Block Protocol using `postMessage` (i.e, where a block includes an `iframe`).
-This service requires that the embedding application implementation of the service share the global environment (commonly referred to as a 'scope' or 'realm') with the DOM node passed by the block in the `hook` message.
+As this module relies on the embedding application directly manipulating DOM nodes, it will not be possible to implement this where block's 'proxy' the Block Protocol using `postMessage` (i.e, where a block includes an `iframe`).
+This module requires that the embedding application implementation of the module share the global environment (commonly referred to as a 'scope' or 'realm') with the DOM node passed by the block in the `hook` message.

 ### Errors